 This means that the automatic redirection, blocking or access restriction described above is to be abolished in principle by the new Geo-blocking Regulation in connection with online stores.
 In future, customers will be able to choose for themselves which version of the online store they wish to access.

 Geo-blocking should only continue to be permitted in exceptional cases.
 This applies to cases in which Union law provisions or national provisions that comply with Union law would otherwise conflict.
 This always becomes relevant when copyright-protected works are offered or made available (see YouTube example).
-The provider must then clearly explain to the customer, in the language of the online user interface that the customer previously wanted to access, why access is being blocked, restricted or redirected.
+The provider must then clearly explain to the customer, in the language of the online user interface that the customer previously wanted to access, why access is being blocked, restricted or forwarded.

 Do I still need multilingual online stores at all?